Escape over a saddle by coloured noise: theory and numerics: Method of Division

+After knowing a point $\phi_0$ near the sink and a point $\phi_T$ near the saddle, the Hamiltonian optimal control method allows us to find an optimal trajectory from $\phi_0$ to $\phi_T$ in time $T$, as already described.
+However, as discussed before, the overall problem of travelling from the sink at time $-\infty$ to the saddle at time $+\infty$ has a time-translation degeneracy and is problematic for numerical algorithms.
+This time symmetry issue can be removed by requiring the trajectory at a specified time to lie on a pre-defined separating surface.
+We choose to require $\phi(T)$ to be on an ellipsoid around the saddle, transverse to the optimum flow for reaching the saddle, defined by $\hat{A}$.
+One could instead require $\phi(0)$ to be on a suitable ellipsoid around the sink, or $\phi(T/2)$ to be on some surface ``half-way'' in between the sink and saddle, but we made this choice to focus the computational method on paths that approach the saddle. \\

-A question worth asking is how to choose the point $\phi_{\text{end}}$ or in transformed coordinate $\Tilde{\phi}_{\text{end}}$?
-It should be close enough to the saddle so that the linearisation error remains negligible.
-On the other hand, all stable components make no contribution to the action, so there is freedom to choose the point.
-Consider an ellipsoid centred at the saddle, defined by $(\Tilde{\phi}^{\text{end}})^T M (\Tilde{\phi}^{\text{end}}) - r^2 = 0$ for some positive-definite matrix $M$, such that the optimally controlled dynamics is transverse to the ellipsoid.
-This ellipsoid restricts an area around the saddle that is small enough for the accuracy of the linearisation approximation.
-The overall optimisation problem finds an optimal point on the ellipsoid to enter this domain and the motion within this domain is purely analytical.
-To achieve the transversality, we choose the matrix $M$ to satisfy the Lyapunov equation $\hat{A}^T M + M\hat{A} + I_{n}=0$, where $I_n$ is the n-dimensional identity matrix, but could be any other positive-definite matrix and $\hat{A}$ is the transformed linearised dynamics under control.
-Because $\hat{A}$ is contracting, $M$ is positive definite.\\
+Consider an ellipsoid centred at the saddle, defined by $(\tilde{\phi}_T)^T M (\tilde{\phi}_T) - r^2 = 0$ for some positive-definite matrix $M$, such that the optimally controlled dynamics is transverse to the ellipsoid.
+For $r$ small, this ellipsoid bounds a region around the saddle that is small enough for the accuracy of the linearisation approximation.
+The overall optimisation problem finds an optimal point on the ellipsoid to enter this domain and the linearised motion within this domain is purely analytical.
+To achieve the transversality, we choose the matrix $M$ to satisfy the Lyapunov equation $\hat{A}^T M + M\hat{A} + I_{n}=0$, where $I_n$ is the $n$-dimensional identity matrix, but could be any other positive-definite matrix, and $\hat{A}$ (see equation \eqref{eq:Ahat}) is the transformed linearised dynamics under control.
+Because $\hat{A}$ is strictly stable, the resulting $M$ is guaranteed to be positive definite. \\

+It is important to distinguish between the two versions of the Lyapunov equation used for the sink and saddle analyses.
+Careful attention is required during implementation to ensure the correct form is applied.
+We provide a rigorous derivation and contextual explanation for each case in Appendix \ref{lyapunovequations}. \\

+By restricting the endpoint $\phi(T)$ to this transverse ellipsoid, the continuous time-translation symmetry is successfully broken.
+Consequently, the non-linear optimisation phase over the finite interval $[0, T]$ becomes well-conditioned, removing the numerical ambiguity of path-sliding and allowing the optimal trajectory to be solved robustly.
+We have no guarantee of uniqueness, but we have made the determination of an optimal trajectory robust.\\